 Value Research Fund Rating (aka Risk-adjusted Rating) is a metric that can be defined as a composite measure of both the returns and risk associated with a particular fund.
-The rating is purely quantitative and Value Research has clarified that there is no subjective component to their process of establishing fund ratings.
+The rating is purely quantitative, and Value Research has clarified that there is no subjective component to their process of rating a fund.
 Thus, we can safely assume that the fund rating is not reflective of the company’s opinion of a fund and its future potential.
 The rating only gives investors a quick summary and a perspective on a fund’s performance, when compared to that of its peers.

-To begin with, Value Research does not use this rating mechanism to rate equity or hybrid funds that have been on the market for less than 3 years.
-For debt funds, this time period is 18-months long.
-Basically, the company does not rate or review funds that do not have an established track record as it becomes impossible to do a comparison between the fund’s historical performance and that of its peers.
+To begin with, Value Research does not use this rating mechanism for equity or hybrid funds that have been in the market for less than three years.
+For debt funds, this period is 18-months long.
+The company does not rate or review funds that do not have an established track record as it becomes impossible to do a comparison between the fund’s historical performance and that of its peers.

 Value Research ratings for this fund type combine ratings for two time period (3 and 5 years) and provide investors with a single assessment of each fund’s risk rating vis-à-vis others in its category.

 The Value Research Fund Risk Grade is a quantitative assessment of a fund’s risk of loss.
-Fund Risk Grade differs significantly from the conventional risk and volatility measures like standard deviation and beta.
+Fund Risk Grade differs significantly from conventional risk and volatility measures like standard deviation and beta.
 This is because it only indicates negative volatility.
-This means that the grade refers to absolute losses and even time periods when a fund underperforms on a risk-free guaranteed investment.
+This means that the grade refers to total losses and even periods when a fund underperforms on a risk-free guaranteed investment.

 The rationale behind this is that an investor can always get a guaranteed return by investing in risk-free guaranteed investments like a bank deposit.
 The risk of investing in a mutual fund, therefore, should not only include the possibility of losing money but also reflect the investor’s chances of earning less than what they would have on a guaranteed investment.

-To calculate Fund Risk and grade funds accordingly, the given fund’s returns are compared against the expected monthly risk-free return (for equity and hybrid funds) and weekly risk-free return (for debt funds).
-Now, the magnitude of underperformance for the duration of underperformance (weeks/months) is summed up.
+The given fund’s returns are compared against the expected monthly risk-free return (for equity and hybrid funds) and risk-free weekly return (for debt funds) to calculate fund risk and grade funds.
+Now, the magnitude of underperformance for the duration (weeks/months) is summed up.
 This helps the company to arrive at the fund’s average underperformance score and understand how badly the fund has performed vis-à-vis its category average.
 This relative performance is then expressed as a risk score.

 The top 10% of the funds are rated as ‘High Risk’, next 22.5% are rated as ‘Above Average Risk’, the middle 35% are rated as ‘Average Risk’, while the next 22.5% are rated as ‘Below Average Risk’.
 The funds in the bottom 10% risk score are rated as ‘Low Risk’ funds.

-Now that you understand Value Research ratings, you can use them to find the Mutual Fund that best suits your needs.
+Now that you understand Value Research ratings, you can use them to find the mutual fund that best suits your needs.
 Remember the ideal mutual fund is one with a low-risk score but a high return grade.
-When you find the best fund for your investments, make sure to in them through ClearTax’s online portal.
+When you find the best fund for your investments, make sure to invest in them through ClearTax’s online portal.
 Happy savings!